Nominations open for Dempsey Award

-REGION — Nominations for the 2020 Amanda Dempsey Award presented by Amgen Oncology will be accepted through August 21 at dempseycenter.org/award.
+LEWISTON — Nominations for the 2020 Amanda Dempsey Award presented by Amgen Oncology will be accepted through August 21st at dempseycenter.org/award.

 The award, named in memory of Patrick Dempsey’s mother Amanda Dempsey, is presented to a cancer survivor who has a passion for helping Mainers with cancer.
 Although Amanda was reserved and humble, she had a warm presence, and was passionate about giving back to her community.